The Forbidden Forest of the Upper Cibeet River: Overview

-River source

 Many rivers have their headwaters in the region of the Upper Cibeet.
-Some drain to the north into the Java Sea like Cipamali River, while others drain to the south in the Indian Ocean, like the Cibeet River, Cidayeuh River and Cikawalon River.
+Some drain to the north into the Java Sea like the Cipamali River, while others drain to the south in the Indian Ocean, like the Cibeet River, Cidayeuh River and Cikawalon River.

-Mitos

-A common belief in Mitos forbids speaking or asking about anything seen in the forest.
-Another holds that spitting (showing disrespect) while in the forest will cause leeches to attack, making them the real guardian.
+A common belief forbids speaking or asking about anything seen in the forest.
+Another holds that spitting while in the forest will cause leeches to attack due to showing disrespect.

-Blood worm (leech)

-The Upper Cibeet leech: It starts this small when first sucking our blood, but will soon grow to the size of a finger.

-The blood worm (Pacet) is common in the forest.
-This leech does not live in water but crawls everywhere on land and trees, not unlike the worm or caterpillar, in search of animals (including people) to feed on.
+Terrestrial leeches are common in the forest.